giros-dit/containerlab-telemetry-testbed/README.md

 The tests are configured to send 1000 IPv4 packets with a rate 100pps from 10.10.10.1 to 10.20.20.`X` or from 10.20.20.1 to 10.10.10.`X`, where `X` is changed from 1 to 5.
 Once 1000 packets are sent, the test script checks that we received all the sent packets.

-### Playing with YANG-Push subscriptions and query operations using NETCONF protocol
+### Playing with YANG-Push subscriptions and additional operations using NETCONF protocol

 As with the [initial testbed](#telemetry-testbed-topology), this network lab supports MDT and network management mechanisms using the NETCONF protocol and the YANG data modeling language.
 On the one hand, to play with `YANG-Push` subscriptions via the NETCONF protocol in order to monitor telemetry data from network devices go [here](#creating-yang-push-subscriptions-to-telemetry-data-through-the-netconf-protocol).
 On the other hand, to play with query operations via the NETCONF protocol to get and set configuration information and to get operational status data from network devices go [here](#creating-queries-to-get-and-set-configuration-information-and-to-get-operational-status-data-through-the-netconf-protocol).
+Finally, to play with additional operations for retrieving the NETCONF server capabilities and the YANG module schemas from network devices go [here](#retrieving-netconf-server-capabilities-and-yang-module-schemas)

 > **Note:**
 >